UoB-COMSM0166/2026-group-10/README.md

 - 15% ~750 words
 - Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
 Use case diagrams, user stories.

+- BLACK BOX TESTING

+- ## 5.3 Black Box Testing

+Black box testing was conducted to test the external functionality of our game.
+This testing approach focuses on validating user interactions, system responses, and expected outputs based solely on given inputs.
+The objective of black box testing was to ensure that all major gameplay systems behaved correctly from the player’s perspective.
+Test cases were designed around key features such as scene transitions, hero movement, combat mechanics, tower placement, resource management, user interface feedback, audio responses, and win/lose conditions.

 - ## 1.
 Game Scene Switching Test

 | Test Case | Input | Expected Output | Observed Output | Status |